 In October 1997, German Defense Minister Volker Roeche opened the door for the An-70 to become a candidate for a new German military cargolifter, as an alternative to the multinational Airbus A400M proposal.
 In response, a group was formed between Antonov and several Western partners named the "Medium Transport Aircraft Consortium" to offer a moderately Westernized "An-7X" transport for the competition.
 However, although the An-70 received favorable reviews during its evaluation, politics helped swing the balance to the A400M, and in the spring of 2000 the Germans decided to go with the Airbus offering.

 The sole surviving An-70 prototype performed an emergency wheels-up landing on 27 January 2001.
 All 33 on board the aircraft survived, though four were injured and the aircraft was badly damaged.
-It was repaired for certification tests.
-Unfortunately, the program never seemed to revive, with the Russians pulling out in 2006 -- the stated rationale being that the An-70 had become too expensive and the improved Ilyushin Il-76MF cargolifter was a better buy.
-At last notice, the An-70 was still performing test flights and in fact had been given improvements; the Russian Air Force still seems interested in the machine, so it may not be dead yet.BACK_TO_TOP
+It was repaired for certification tests, but the program never seemed to revive, with the Russians pulling out in 2006 -- the stated rationale being that the An-70 had become too expensive, and the improved Ilyushin Il-76MF cargolifter was a better buy.

 * The following table lists primary An-12 production variants: